-This recipe is from my new cookbook Well Fed Weeknights: Complete Paleo Meals in 45 Minutes or Less, available for pre-order now!
-I heartily encourage you...Read More
+This recipe is from my new cookbook Well Fed Weeknights: Complete Paleo Meals in 45 Minutes or Less.
+You can pre-order Well Fed Weeknights so many...Read More

 My Favorite Chili Recipe

 In sixth-grade English, our class read a story about a Native American tribe in the Southwest.
 I’ve forgotten all but one fascinating detail of that story: the family ate meat cooked with chocolate.
 Thanks to my dad’s rule that we must at least try everything once, I ate a lot of weird stuff as a kid—raw lamb in kibbeh, chicken livers, capers—but this was something I simply couldn’t fathom.
 Chocolate!
 With meat!
 Now, I’m a sucker for anything that’s sweetly savory, and every time I reach for the cocoa, I smile at the memory of 11-year-old me.
 This chili is spicy but not hot.
 Reminiscent of mole, the flavors are rich, mellow, and deep.

 Prep 20 min | Cook 2-3 hours | Serves 6-8 | Whole30 compliant